James A. Kelly: Career

 Kelly served in the United States Navy from 1959 to 1982, concluding his active duty as a Captain in the Navy Supply Corps.
 From June 1983 to March 1986, Kelly worked at the Pentagon as deputy assistant secretary of defense for international security affairs (East Asia and Pacific).
 Kelly served special assistant for national security affairs to President Ronald Reagan, and as senior director for Asian affairs on the United States National Security Council from March 1986 to March 1989.
 From 1989 to 1994, Kelly was president of EAP Associates, Inc., of Honolulu, which provided international business consulting services with an Asia and Pacific focus to private clients.

 From 1994 to 2001, Kelly was president of Pacific Forum International, which has analyzed and led dialogue on Asia–Pacific political, security, and economic/business issues since 1975.
 He has served as a senior adviser and distinguished alumni at CSIS.
 In 2002, Kelly worked as an envoy to North Korea.

 From 2001 to 2005, Kelly served as Assistant Secretary of State for East Asian and Pacific Affairs.
 President George W. Bush nominated Kelly on April 3, 2001.
 He was confirmed by the U.S. Senate on April 26, 2001 and sworn in on May 1, 2001.

+In 2020, Kelly, along with over 130 other former Republican national security officials, signed a statement that asserted that President Trump was unfit to serve another term, and "To that end, we are firmly convinced that it is in the best interest of our nation that Vice President Joe Biden be elected as the next President of the United States, and we will vote for him."

 Kelly currently serves as Chairman of the Board of the Directors of Pacific Forum International.